A Stealthy Hardware Trojan Exploiting the Architectural Vulnerability of Deep Learning Architectures: Input Interception Attack (IIA): Related Work

 \section{Related Work}

 Several schemes studied security and privacy~\cite{baza2019b,baza2018blockchain,baza2019blockchain,baza2019detecting,Park2019, pazos2019privacy}.
+Also, several applications have been developed to address security attacks in different applications~\cite{baza2,baza3,baza4,baza5,baza9,baza6,baza7,baza8,baza11}.
 Other approaches have been adopted to perform hardware Trojan attacks on pre-trained DLA implemented on hardware.
 Zou et al. \cite{zou2018potrojan} proposes a hardware Trojan on pre-trained models ready for hardware mapping called PoTrojan.
 In this approach, an input image is designed to be the trigger for the hardware Trojan.
 When the Trojan is triggered, the payload is designed to add minimal extra neurals and synapses to targeted layer(s) of the hardware design of the DLA.
 Without access to the training instances, the input image trigger is designed by using reverse engineering algorithms to obtain the layer-by-layer outputs of the DLA to obtain samples of the input image.
 This approach requires additional hardware resource to accommodate additional synapses once the Trojan is triggered which shows a risk of its detection.
 The approach also requires Parameter Sensitivity Analysis (PSA) to determine the appropriate layer to add stealthy and effective malicious synapses that can be stealthy and effective.

 Clements et. al \cite{clements2018hardware} proposes a hardware Trojan attack on neural networks that is targeted at specific layer(s).
 The attack is targeted at pre-trained neural networks that can be mapped to hardware accelerators.
 Here, adversarial images to fool the DLA are generated and used to determine the required perturbations needed to be added to the layer-by-layer output to cause mis-classification.
 In this approach, the Trojan is triggered with input images and upon triggering, the payload the malicious perturbations are added to the feature maps of the layers of the DLA.
 This approach requires additional hardware resource to accommodate addition of perturbations once the Trojan is triggered which shows a risk to its detection.
 The approach also requires PSA to determine the appropriate layer to add perturbations to that will make the attack stealthy and effective.